 - Display: Create separate ads that are displayed on the right bar, News Feeds, desktops and mobile devices.

 When you’re done, you will have dozens of ads.
 Monitor them closely.
-Keep the budget low in the beginning.
+Keep the A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. low in the beginning.
 After a day or two, stop the ads that aren’t performing.

 What you’ll have left is one or two high performing ads.
 Up the budget on those ads and ride them into the ground until they are no longer effective.